 Some of the non-sense issues I have seen parents complain about are specifically around their child being below average or needing special education.
 Calvary is a fantastic school and has been that way for my kids for the past 6 years.
 They tend to cater to above average kids more as they have a tracking program that starts in 3rd grade.
 My older boys are scoring at the highest percentile in their teranova testing and both have 95+ averages.
 The teachers are fantastic the curriculum is challenging the way it should be and I highly recommend it.

 Our Lady of Calvary School is a private middle school in Philadelphia.
 The principal of Our Lady of Calvary School is Sr Mildred Chesnavage.
-888 students attend Our Lady of Calvary School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Multiracial.
-The ratio of students to teachers at Our Lady of Calvary School is 21:1.
+860 students go to Our Lady of Calvary School and identify primarily as White, non-Hispanic; Black, non-Hispanic; and Hispanic.
+The student to teacher ratio at Our Lady of Calvary School is 21:1.
 La Brum Gen J Harry Middle School is one of the nearest middle schools.

 - Computer arts